murolem/ss14-wiki-automations/README.md

 -   **Copy source data** - `01-source-data` - contains files and directories of interest.
 Data for each substep is saved into its own directory.
 -   **Convert source data** - `02-converted-data` - converts source date from previous step into formats usable by the program.
 At minimum, it's conversion of all YML files into JSON files.
 -   **Process converted data** - `03-processed-data` - processes converted data, generating data files to be used on the wiki uploading step.
 Each substep can generate intermediary data for analysis and debug, which will be organized into relevant folders.
 -   **Upload to the wiki** - `04-wiki-upload` - process the data from previous step one final time, making it ready for wiki usage.
-Due to the presentational nature of the wiki and potentially partial support for generated data (possibly requiring discarding/transforming some of it), this step is separated from the previous one.
+Due to the presentational nature of the wiki and potentially partial support for generated Space Station 14 Wikidata (possibly requiring discarding/transforming some of it), this step is separated from the previous one.

 ### Copy source data